 You’ve had intermittent sharp pain in your abdomen for 24 hours.
 The max dosage of Tylenol isn’t touching the pain.
 Though you haven’t checked your temperature, you’re certain that you have a fever.
 Nausea has set in, and you’re curled up on your bed praying for relief.
 A voice in the back of your mind is telling you to go to the hospital, to see a doctor, aka physician.
 But that thought is even more terrifying than the pain you’re in.

-- In this study, 33.3% of the 1,369 people surveyed avoided going to the doctor because they had a negative experience previously.
+In this study, 33.3% of the 1,369 people surveyed avoided doctor visits because they had a negative experience previously.

 Research shows that there are 5 major categories explaining why people are afraid of doctors:

 Many people can pinpoint an exact experience that led to their fear of doctors.
 Perhaps it was a doctor they saw as a child who lacked empathy and a true ability to work with children.
 It’s possible during a visit they were given painful shots that were seared into memory.
 A strep test, uncomfortable examinations, or simply equating a doctor visit with illness can lead to anxiety and a fear of doctor appointments in general.

 These traumatic situations can lead to an avoidance of physicians.
 The longer you avoid the object that you fear, the more anxiety you’ll experience when you must face it.
 The opening scenario clearly demonstrates fear and anxiety at the thought of seeing a doctor — even though it’s medically necessary.

 My family has personally lived through their own bout of illnesses.
 My father has had many surgeries: getting his gallbladder & appendix removed as well as neck surgery & a knee replacement.
 Many other health complications have led him to weeklong stays in the hospital.
 To this day, the smell of a hospital brings up memories of visiting him in the hospital.